-U.S.-China trade hopes lift shares, Turkey test awaits
+Global trade hopes lift shares, Turkey test awaits

 “I just get the sense this week we are beginning to see some light through the clouds.”

-In the currency market, the dollar began to nudge higher again having been dampened by Wednesday’s soft U.S. wholesale price data, which had undermined the case for a faster pace of policy tightening by the Federal Reserve.
+In the currency market, the dollar began to nudge higher again having been dampened by Wednesday’s soft U.S. wholesale price data, which had undermined the case for a faster pace of interest rate hikes by the Federal Reserve.

-U.S. producer prices unexpectedly fell in August, recording their first drop in 1-1/2 years and denting talk of accelerating inflation following Friday’s strong wage data.
+U.S. producer prices unexpectedly fell in August, recording their first drop in 1-1/2 years and denting talk of accelerating inflation following last week’s strong jobs and wage data.

-The euro hovered around $1.1624 EUR=, having gained around 0.6 percent so far this week.
-The yen weakened 0.2 percent to 111.47 per dollar JPY= on the soothing trade noises.
+The euro hovered around $1.1620, having gained around 0.6 percent so far this week.
+The yen weakened 0.2 percent to 111.47 per dollar as the trade optimism sapped safe-haven demand. [/FRX]

-Sterling GBP=D4 held near a six-week high of $1.3087 as Brexit-supporting lawmakers in British Prime Minister Theresa May's party publicly pledged support for her to stay in power.
+Sterling held near a six-week high of $1.3087 as Brexit-supporting lawmakers in British Prime Minister Theresa May’s party publicly pledged support for her to stay in power.

 The European Central Bank and the Bank of England hold policy meetings on Thursday, but both are widely expected to leave interest rates unchanged, though the ECB could confirm when exactly it will end its stimulus program.

-A policy meeting by the Turkish central bank is expected to raise its interest rates sharply to shore up its battered lira.
+Arguable attracting more attention is a policy meeting by the Turkish central bank which is expected to raise its interest rates sharply at 1100 GMT to shore up its battered lira.

-The lira TRYTOM=D3 has lost more than 40 percent of its value against the dollar this year, hit by worries over President Tayyip Erdogan's grip on monetary policy and by a diplomatic spat between Ankara and Washington.
+The lira has lost more than 40 percent of its value against the dollar this year, hit by worries over President Tayyip Erdogan’s grip on monetary policy and by a diplomatic spat between Ankara and Washington.

+It took a 3 percent dive again as Erdogan called for a rate cut rather than a hike and blamed the central bank for the spike in inflation which is now almost 20 percent.

-The lira crisis has spread to some other emerging market countries with weak economic fundamentals such as sizable current account deficits.
+The lira crisis has also spread to some other emerging market countries with weak economic fundamentals such as sizable current account deficits.

 “In theory, what the Turkish central bank does shouldn’t impact other markets.
 However, if it an example of an EM central bank reaffirming its credibility, then you could get some positive contagion from it,” State Street’s Metcalfe said.

-The lira traded at 6.3700 per dollar, up about 0.7 percent on the week and well off its record low of 7.240 reached one month ago.
+The lira was last down 2 percent at 6.48 per dollar, albeit still well off its record low of 7.240 reached a month ago.

 Among commodities, oil prices fell, reversing some of the strong gains from the previous session, as economic concerns raised doubts about fuel demand growth.

-Brent futures LCOc1 hit $80 per barrel on Wednesday but eased in early London trading to $79.00, down 0.8 percent on the day.
+Brent futures hit $80 per barrel on Wednesday but eased in early London trading to $79.00, down 0.8 percent on the day.

 Most euro zone government bond yields were little changed meanwhile, with the market largely sidelined ahead of the European Central Bank meeting.